-HiiL is not only headquartered in the Netherlands, but also active in many areas when it comes to access to justice in the Netherlands.
+HiiL is not only headquartered in the Netherlands, but also actively working to increase access to justice in the Netherlands.

 stakeholders involved in the Changing Justice Gears stakeholder dialogues (Strafrecht met Perspectief project)

 stakeholder dialogues organised for the Strafrecht met Perspectief project